fusiello/Calibration_Toolkit/README.md

 The checkerboardcan be downloaded from:
 <http://www.vision.caltech.edu/bouguetj/calib_doc/htmls/pattern.pdf>.
 A pattern of AprilTags ready to be printed is included in the distribution.
-Both are to be printed at 100% in order to match the dimensions in mm reported in the scripts.
+Both are to be printed at 100% scale in order to match the dimensions in mm reported in the scripts.